abrasmag3/murdergames-mindustry/README.md

 # Mindustry in Murder Games
 Murder Games is an automatic Hunger Games Simulator (https://orteil.dashnet.org/murdergames/).
 This project aims to put all aspects of Mindustry into Murdergames.

-## Customizing Characters
+## Adding/Changing Characters
-Feel free to pull request any changes to random characters.
-Random characters are characters that have not been customized to match their purpose.
-I cannot cater to every single one, so I request that if you have an idea, submit it following this format:
+Feel free to pull request any changes to "random" characters.
+Random characters are characters that have not been accurately changed (e.g thorium reator is suicidal).
+I cannot cater to every single one, so if you have an idea, please submit a pull request with the description following this format:

 Character name
 Pronouns | Perks | Item